1 min read

 The creative nature of Minecraft has made it one of the premier educational tools for the modern classroom.
 Teachers around the world have designed, modified, and explored collaborative Minecraft projects for all subjects, and with Minecraft: Education Edition it has become even easier for teachers to spin up multiplayer servers right from their own machines and lead their classes in collaborative building and problem solving.

 Azure provides $200 credit and a free tier of services (including virtual machines) for educators and IT administrators with Azure Free Account.
-Students can also receive $100 credit and a free tier of services without requiring a credit card through academic verification with Azure for Students.

 In just a couple steps, teachers can start a multiplayer Minecraft: Education Edition server and students can connect from anywhere, anytime.